Log In

 3 minute read

-Afterpay has surged in popularity in the last few years.
+Afterpay has surged in popularity since it was introduced.
 It gives consumers a quick and easy way to fund their lifestyle without the perceived risk of long-term debt.
-But could your lifestyle be impacting your ability to borrow money for a home loan in the future?
+But if buying a house is on the cards, could this spending habit be impacting your ability to borrow money for a home loan in the future?
 Let’s find out.

 What do banks want to see?